MicrosoftDocs/executable-docs/scenarios/DeployPremiumSSDV2/deploy-premium-ssd-v2.md

 ## Use a Premium SSD v2

 Create a Premium SSD v2 disk in an availability zone by using the [az disk create](/cli/azure/disk#az-disk-create) command.
-Then create a VM in the same region and availability zone that supports Premium Storage and attach the disk to it by using the [az vm create](/cli/azure/vm#az-vm-create) command.

 The following script creates a Premium SSD v2 with a 4k sector size, to deploy one with a 512 sector size, update the `$LOGICAL_SECTOR_SIZE` parameter.
 Replace the values of all the variables with your own, then run the following script: